Pearson-Higher-Ed/elements/docs/elements/icons.md

 * From your new icon, copy the &lt;path&gt; into the Elements file, inside the &lt;symbol&gt; tags.
 * Test your new icon out locally

-Don't forget to add the new icon to this file, and update the path variable at the top if this .md file.
+Don't forget to add the new icon to this page, and update the path variable at the top if this .md file.

 If you've generated an icon with the correct viewBox attribute and don't feel comfortable editing the Elements SVG file, send your icon file to the PDA team.

 ## Making icons accessible

-The major accessibility problem with icons is that users don't tend to know what they are or what they mean unless they are associated with a textual label.
+The major accessibility problem with icons in general is that users don't tend to know what they are or what they mean unless they are associated with a textual label.
 Textual labels particularly aid users with cognitive disabilities.
 This is especially important if the icons are the primary "text" of an interactive element (e.g. links, buttons).

+### Speech recognition

+It's important to note that speech users (who interact with the page using voice commands) will not have access to the names of interactive elements whose text is visually hidden and only made available to screen readers.
+There are only a few icons where a user has a good chance of guessing the interactive element's name, such as "close" and "search," so it's important to show visible names of interactive elements as much as possible.

 ### Screen readers

 Screen readers *may* alert their users to the existence of decorative SVGs.
-When the icon is purely decorative, adding `aria-hidden="true"` to the SVG will hide it from assistive technologies.
+When the icon is purely decorative, add `aria-hidden="true"` to the SVG to hide it from assistive technologies.

 <pre><code>
   &lt;svg version="1.1"